omeldar/raytracer/docs/16_buffered_writing.md

 - Memory spike: 64 GB RAM used
 - Result: crash, or the system becomes unresponsive

-We needed a way to write the image incrementally to disk instead of holding it in memory.
+We need a way to write the image incrementally to disk instead of holding it in memory.

 ## 📁 The Fix: Streaming Output